ancient-military-history

 Impact on Later Military History

 The principles established by Greek and Roman small-shield tactics echoed through medieval and Renaissance warfare.
-The Byzantine skoutarion and the Norman kite shield derived from these ancient designs.
+The Byzantine skoutarion and the early medieval round shield derived from these ancient designs.
 In the 16th century, Spanish rodeleros used small round shields called bucklers (from bouclier) that were direct descendants of the parma.
-Even into the age of firearms, small shields remained useful for close-quarters fighting—as seen in the 17th-century sword and buckler schools of fencing.
+These troops, armed with sword and buckler, proved highly effective in the close-quarters fighting of the Italian Wars.

 Archaeological and Experimental Studies

 Modern experiments by the Society for Ancient Military History have reconstructed aspis and parma shields to test their combat effectiveness.
-One study at the University of Liverpool (2019) measured the force absorption of bronze-faced aspis copies against simulated sword blows.
+A study at the University of Liverpool (2019) measured the force absorption of bronze-faced aspis copies against simulated sword blows.
 The shields withstood strikes of up to 150 J without penetration.
-Another study at Medieval Combat Research Group demonstrated that the parma's plywood construction was surprisingly resilient against arrows, though it showed cracks after repeated hits.
+Another study by the Roman Military Research Society demonstrated that the parma's plywood construction was surprisingly resilient against arrows, though it showed cracks after repeated hits.
 These findings indicate that ancient small shields offered real protection, not just symbolic cover.

 External link: University of Liverpool – Ancient Shield Experiments